All Episodes

 Where was the perimeter in Butler?

-I mean, that was an absolute lapse in it was uh that was an absolute security failure in the largest possible way.
+That was an absolute security failure in the largest possible way.

 I actually kind of feel bad for the director in a certain way.

-I mean, it's obviously what he has to say that it was a success because obviously he had a an agent that did a phenomenal job.
+I mean, it's obviously what he has to say that it was a success because obviously he had an agent that did a phenomenal job.

 But that situation could have turned out very differently.

-You know, they couldn't navigate a a roof that had a bit about a two-degree pitch to it.
+I know many of these guys personally, they couldn't navigate a roof that had about a two-degree pitch to it.

 No one believes her, right?